Monica255/Bangkit-Capstone-Project-Redmine/README.md

 To deploy the API to Fribase Cloud Function we hneed to run the command from the API directory terminal.
 In the terminal we can run ```firebase deploy```.
 After it was succesfully deployed we can get the url endpoint from firebase in this case it was https://us-central1-redmine-350506.cloudfunctions.net/expressAPI

+### Deploying ML Scripts

+To deploy the ML Script we need to create a Virtual Machine instance.
+To create the VM, we can go to the Compute Engine tab then choose VM Instances and from there just click Create Instance.
+For the settings, we chose asia-southeast2-a as the zone because it was closer, We then chose n1-standard-1 as our machine because we feel that it was powerful enough and yet not too expensive.
+We checked both Allow HTTP traffic and Allow HTTPS traffic to allow traffic for both protocol and also put http-server and https-server as the network tags for the firewall rule which will be created later.
+With all the settings done we created the VM.
+We need to create a firewall rule to allow http and https.